Like many projects personal or work related, time has its way of running away.

 Is travel on your to-do list, now or in the future?
 Travel can mean so many different things to many different people.
-Whenever you do an online search for reasons why people travel, a very long list displays.
+Whenever you do an online search for reasons why people travel, a very long list will display.
 In the end, that list will not always match your particular reasons for travel.
 Whether you travel for business or pleasure, traveling will always end up having a personal meaning for you.
 Some of the most popular reasons why people travel…

 2. Explore culture